stroparo/jekyll-now/about.md

 ## Summary

-DevOps Engineer with 10+ years software engineering experience and strong background in automation, configuration management, Linux, Docker and Kubernetes (OpenShift) troubleshooting and maintenance.
+DevOps Engineer with 10+ years software engineering experience and background in automation, CI/CD, configuration management, containers and Linux troubleshooting and maintenance.

+I am also skilled with AWS, Python and Ruby for DevOps, and with Bootstrap v4, JavaScript and Slim for Front-end Web Development.

 ## Skills